nodejs/undici/README.md

 Options:

-- `timeout`, the timeout after which a request will time out, in milliseconds.
+- `socketTimeout`, the timeout after which a socket will time out, in milliseconds.
   Default: `30e3` milliseconds (30s).